hackingclimate/iden3-docs/source/index.rst

 When properly designed and implemented, self-sovereign identity can offer these benefits while also protecting individuals from the ever-increasing control of those in power, who may not have the best interests of the individual at heart. http://www.lifewithalacrity.com/2016/04/the-path-to-self-soverereign-identity.html

+provide a natural technological check on authoritarian actions that goes beyond the formal legal protections against them.

 **Some use cases**

 ...